The Island of Doctor Moreau

-Plot
+Plot summary

 Edward Prendick is a young scientist from Victorian England who survives a shipwreck of his boat, the Lady Vain, in the southern Pacific Ocean.
 A passing ship called Ipecacuanha takes him aboard and a man named Montgomery revives him.
 Prendick also meets a grotesque bestial native named M'ling who appears to be Montgomery's manservant.
 The ship is transporting a number of animals which belong to Montgomery's employer, most strangely a puma.
 As they approach the island which is Montgomery's destination, the captain demands Prendick leave the ship with Montgomery.
 Montgomery explains that he will not be able to host Prendick on the island.
 Despite this, the captain leaves Prendick in a dinghy and sails away.
 Seeing that the captain has abandoned Prendick, Montgomery takes pity and rescues him.
 As ships rarely pass the island, Prendick will be housed in an outer room of an enclosed compound.

-The island belongs to Dr. Moreau.
+The island belongs to Dr Moreau.
 Prendick remembers that he has heard of Moreau; formerly an eminent physiologist in London whose gruesome experiments in vivisection had been publicly exposed by a journalist, and who fled England as a result of his exposure.

 The next day, Moreau begins working on the puma, eventually revealed as being experimented into a woman.
 Prendick gathers that Moreau is performing a painful experiment on the animal and its anguished cries drive Prendick out into the jungle.
 While he wanders, he comes upon a group of people who seem human but have an unmistakable resemblance to swine.
 As he walks back to the enclosure, he suddenly realises he is being followed by a figure in the jungle.
 He panics and flees, and the figure gives chase.
 As his pursuer bears down on him, Prendick manages to stun him with a stone and observes that the pursuer is a monstrous hybrid of animal and man.
 When Prendick returns to the enclosure and questions Montgomery, Montgomery refuses to be open with him.
 After failing to get an explanation, Prendick finally gives in and takes a sleeping draught.

 Prendick awakes the next morning with the previous night's activities fresh in his mind.
 Seeing that the door to Moreau's operating room has been left unlocked, he walks in to find a humanoid form lying in bandages on the table before he is ejected by a shocked and angry Moreau.
 He believes that Moreau has been vivisecting humans to turn into half-animals, and that he is the next test subject.
 He flees into the jungle where he meets an Ape-Man who takes him to a colony of similarly half-human/half-animal creatures including a Sloth-Man.
 Their leader is a large grey unspecified creature named the Sayer of the Law who has him recite a strange litany called the Law that involves prohibitions against bestial behaviour and praise for Moreau: